Spartronics4915/developers_handbook/commands_subsystems/README.md

 ## Commands
 Commands enable us to operate our robot as a system.
 Commands are small chunks of tasks from different subsystems that we can chain together to perform more complex operations.
 As such, Commands can be tested individually.
 Each subsystem can also have a default command, which will run when no other running commands require that subsystem.
-- Move foreward 15 ft while lowering the arm and shoot
+- Move forward 15 ft while lowering the arm and shoot
 - Grab the garbage can and move to 4th elevator position while driving
 - Lower arms, put intake to neutral and drive forward